diogo-pessoa/milestoneThree/UserStories.md

 - When Creating a new book, `book.create_one()` does not check if book already exists.
 Story to create check to validate at least if Title is not the same when other fields match.

+- When Creating a new book, `book.create_one()` does not check if book already exists.
+Story to create check to validate at least if Title is not the same when other fields match.